10+ Ways To Reduce Your Plastic Footprint

 3. Invest In Reusable Water Bottles

-coolest-gadgets, the average American uses 167 bottles per year, but only recycles 38 (around 22%) of them.
-Which produces roughly over 1.5 kg of plastic waste per person.
+Fun Fact: According to Coolest-Gadgets, the average American uses 167 bottles per year, but only recycles 38 (around 22%) of them.
+This produces roughly over 1.5 kg of plastic waste per person every single year.

 Plastic water bottles may be convenient, but they come with a high environmental cost.
 Each plastic bottle requires nonrenewable resources to produce and transport, then often ends up in landfills, incinerators, or littering our landscapes and oceans, where they take hundreds of years to break down.